sagarpopa/sagarpopa/README.md

-- 👋 Hi, I’m @sagarpopa
+- 👋 Hi, I’m Sagar Popat
-- 👀 I’m interested in ...
+- 👀 I’m interested in appsec and cloud security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DevSecOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything related to appsec :-)
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 sagarpopa/sagarpopa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.